 And there’s no better example than the epic ‘Life On Mars’, where Bowie rockets up to a B flat with no problems at all.
 This isolated vocal track shows that, while unpolished, his tremulous voice has real quality and range.

-Today would’ve been Bowie’s 71st birthday, while Wednesday 10th January marks two years since his untimely death from cancer.
+Today would have been Bowie’s 72nd birthday, while Thursday 10 January marks three years since his untimely death from cancer.